ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       character*(*), intent(in):: io_name

-* :f90:`subroutine adios2_at_io` retrieve an existing io component, useful when the original handler for adios2_declare_io goes out of scope
+* :f90:`subroutine adios2_at_io` retrieve an existing io component.
+Useful when the original IO handler goes out of scope

    .. code-block:: fortran